CharlieHdzMx/CharlieHdzMx.github.io/_posts/2024-03-01-SignalAndSlotsPattern.md

 If necessary, a slot can know which signal was emitted based on the _sender()_ function.

+# QObject Lifecycle
-Notes: Any QObject must be created on the heap and not defined as static, as these objects may depend on a QApplication whose lifetime can extend beyond the scope of the main() function, where stack objects might be created.
+Any **QObject** must be created on the heap and not defined as static, as these objects may depend on a QApplication whose lifetime can extend beyond the scope of the main() function, where stack objects might be created.